mvolkmann/blog/src/zig.md

 A function can create a literal string and return it since it will not be freed when the function exits.

+Async functions are not currently supported, but there are plans to support them in the future.

 ## Duck Typing with anytype

 Functions can have parameters with the type `anytype`.